+Get as much of the reading done as possible in the vacation before you start (i.e. before Hilary Term for German).
 Reading in a foreign language can be tiring for non-native speakers, especially if you haven't done it much before.
-It may be helpful to consider the following: Keep a vocab book to keep track of new words and phrases; Find out about the plot of the book before you start reading to make it easier to navigate; Keep notes on each chapter of a book as you read.
-Include a brief plot summary and note down any quotations that stick out as interesting or even strange.
-Be sure to note page numbers if you do this (and if you're using a physical copy): it will make life easier when you come to use the notes, and it is good scholarly practice; Don't be despondent if it feels like a slog at first.
+It may be helpful to consider the following: keep a vocab book to keep track of new words and phrases; find out about the plot of the book before you start reading to make it easier to navigate; keep notes on each chapter of a book as you read and include a brief plot summary and note down any quotations that stick out as interesting or even strange (be sure to note page numbers if you do this: it will make life easier when you come to use the notes, and it is good scholarly practice; don't be despondent if it feels like a slog at first.
 Stick with it as it's an excellent way to improve your language skills and vocabulary and should ideally be, or become, an enjoyable task!